paradocx96/paradocx96/README.md

 ### About Me! 🤩 &nbsp;

-I'm a third year student pursuing BSc(Hons) Information Technology Specialising in Software Engineering 🎓 from Sri Lanka Institute of Information Technology 🏛.
+I'm a third year student pursuing BSc(Hons) Information Technology Specialising in Software Engineering 🎓 from <a alt="SLIIT" href="https://www.sliit.lk" target="_blank">Sri Lanka Institute of Information Technology</a> 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to 💻.

 <img align="right" height="200" width="200" alt="GIF" src="https://github.com/paradocx96/paradocx96/blob/main/images/daftpunktocat-guy.gif" />